anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - significantly cut down the introduction because the original motivations and most explanations are no more needed and would just make it lengthy to read
   - sort out asynchronous vs. offline transfer, offsite  vs. backend components
+  - improve description of CSRs and proof of possession vs. proof of origin
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.
     Also move the references to Constrained BRSKI and CoAPS to better contexts.